Audio Visual Technicians, Staff and Crew In Denver

-We boast a roster of exceptionally skilled audio visual labor in Denver; some of the most talented and dedicated technicians in the country.
+We boast a roster of exceptionally skilled audio visual technicians, staff and crew in Denver; some of the most talented and dedicated AV techs in the country.

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.

 - A2 (Audio Assist): The A2 assists the A1 with the setup and strike of the entire audio system.
 The A2’s responsibilities include, but are not limited to: set/strike of wireless-microphones, assembly of line arrays, running of cables and intercom systems.
 The A2 can be utilized in all show environments.

 - Show A2: The Show A2 assists the A1 during show.
 The primary responsibilities include: management of wireless-microphone frequencies and interfacing with presenters.
 The Show A2 is recommended primarily in the General Session environment.

 - AV Tech Operator: The AV Tech Operator’s responsibilities include, but are not limited to: operation of simple break-out rooms, set up and strike of LCD projectors, and set up and operation of 8-16 channel analog audio consoles, basic video switcher/scalers, static lighting consoles for basic stage wash and presenter support with basic PowerPoint editing.

 - AV Tech Floater: The AV Tech Floater assumes the same responsibilities as the AV Tech Operator, but is not dedicated to one room.
 This position is recommended for rooms that do not require an AV Tech Operator.